How Stave Works

 Two inputs feed the pipeline — observation snapshots captured from your infrastructure, and control definitions that encode your safety policies.

 Each observation file is a flat JSON snapshot of your infrastructure at a specific point in time.
 Each control is a YAML file defining a safety property that must hold true.
-Stave ships with 43 S3 controls, and you can write your own.
+Stave ships with 2,891 controls across 85 domains, and you can write your own.

 2. Schema Validation